sanderdiericx/Engine/README.md

 ```

 ## Model format
 Currently, only Wavefront models are supported (OBJ, MTL).
+A decent source for them is: https://free3d.com/3d-models/obj?page=1

 An OBJ file contains vertex data, and how to build the geometry of the model.
 Here is an example: